 I think they hope to avoid it as they work on climate change.

-Um on Iran, Iran only gets stronger and empowered and emboldened because of this um the fact that the administration really wants to re-engage and negotiate um and go back to some version of the 2015 failed nuclear deal.
+On Iran, Iran only gets stronger and empowered and emboldened because of the fact that the administration really wants to re-engage and negotiate and go back to some version of the 2015 failed nuclear deal.

 And so the Iranians feel that this administration isn't going to be very tough on them.

-That has an impact on the various proxies that you've just mentioned.
+That has an impact on the various proxies that you've just mentioned, including nobody.

-You add to this, you know, it seems like I guess I'm like a an island under myself, and in being willing to state the obvious, and it's quite obvious that Joe is weak, he's frail, he's struggling cognitively.
+You add to this, you know, it seems like, I guess I'm like an island unto myself and being willing to state the obvious, and it's quite obvious that Joe is weak.

 I don't think they particularly fear Joe Biden.